AlexShmak/math-it/OpenMP-Wave-Parallel/README.md

 The algorithm is expected to approximate the function so that the resulting net would represent the values gradually decreasing from 100 to 0 with the given speed (interval).
 The efficiency is expected to rise in in accordance with the number of threads used.

 ### The actual result
 - The actual result meets the expectations drawn out in the expected results.
-The result changes dramatically when increasing $epsilon$ value.
+The result changes dramatically when increasing $epsilon$ value (precision loss).
 The acceptable result is reached starting from $epsilon = 0.001$ precision
-- The efficiency of the algorithm gradually increases when using more threads
+- The efficiency of the algorithm gradually increases when using more threads, however the perfomance in some cases drops when using 16 threads.
 - The calculations are given in the following [table](https://docs.google.com/spreadsheets/d/1B8UMsyFEmXLN1PIc9MqrMURixblv_F2LvgiZPTIZZMI/edit?usp=sharing)